slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Shops return to rural Sweden but are now staff-free

+2021-03-12

+- Relevant solution.
+Will this become a trend?

+### Eurosclerosis

+2021-03-12

+- Suboptimal article of a relevant concept (with a suggestive naming).
+Article may be updated in the future.

 ### How I heat my home by mining crypto currencies

 2021-03-03